ralphleyga67625520/ralphleyga67625520/README.md

 - 🔭 I’m currently working on a [lot of projects](https://github.com/echandsome?tab=repositories) !!
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2025 Goals: $100000
-- ⚡ Fun fact: I love to code and play games and I'm also a funny person 🤣🤣
+- ⚡ Fun fact: I like code and beautiful girl 🤣🤣

 💡 Want to see more?
 Check out my **[portfolio](https://denis--portfolio.vercel.app/)**.